[Podcast] Who Owns Onboarding in Your SaaS?

 So user activation would be the metric measured because it’s directly related to new user onboarding.

-And for secondary onboarding, the metric directly related would be feature adoption
+And for secondary onboarding, the metric directly related would be feature adoption.

 Or if you zoom further out, it would be product adoption rate.
 So to what extent the product features are being adopted by different user segments, for instance.
 The onboarding flows in app can directly influence that.